Iris flower specifications

 If we want the plant to flower in the same year, we divide the rhizomes into large pieces, and if we want to increase the rhizomes more, we divide them into smaller pieces, but each rhizome piece must have at least one growth point.
 The rhizomes are planted at a depth of 5 cm in the soil.
 In areas with cold weather and long winters, the rhizomes may be destroyed.

-In bulbous irises, bulbs are separated from the mother bulb in the fall and planted, which bloom in the second year or year.
+In bulbous irises, bulbs are separated from the mother bulb in the fall and planted, which bloom in the first or second years.

-Iris flowers are harvested when the buds begin to change color, which bloom completely in water after a few days.
+Iris flowers are harvested when the buds begin to change color.

 If you plant iris bulbs in the fall, you can see its beautiful flowers in mid-spring.
 Follow these steps to plant irises :